-Return Eastward Route ~ Kelly Field &
+Return Eastward Route ~ Kelly Field, San Antonio, Texas

 On the Return Route from Long Beach, the Squadron 1st visited Kelly Field Air Base, San Antonio, Texas on the Saturday 3rd to Thursday 8th August.

 15 Aircraft led by the Squadron Commander A J L Craig left Long Beach at 07.45 en route to Kelly Field, Texas arriving at 16.00hrs.
-The route was via Indio, Blythe, Gila Beno, Tuscon & El Paso on the Mexican Border.
-The last 400 miles of the Flight was particularly devoid of any Navigational Aids other than Sun Shots, as the so-called Topographical Maps of this area just show Green for land and Blue for water, but even the Lakes that existed did not appear on the Maps and therefore it was felt a considerable achievement that the land Navigators were able to keep up their usual standard of timing and bring the Squadron over Kelly Field (The ‘Cranwell‘ of USAAF) within 15secs of the Estimated Time of Arrival.
+The Route was via Indio, Blythe, Gila Beno, Tuscon & El Paso on the Mexican Border.
+The last 400-miles of the Flight was particularly devoid of any Navigational Aids other than Sun Shots, as the so-called Topographical Maps of this area just show Green for land and Blue for water, but even the Lakes that existed did not appear on the Maps and therefore it was felt a considerable achievement that the Land Navigators were able to keep up their usual standard of timing and bring the Squadron over Kelly Field (The ‘Cranwell‘ of USAAF) within 15-secs of the Estimated Time of Arrival.
 The Flight was very hot and since by this time, nearly half of the Thermos Flasks were broken everyone landed in a rather dehydrated condition.

-IWM Film Reel 4: Back in the USA, Parade on Apron accompanied by US Military Band, inspecting US Military Personnel, RAF Officer makes a speech.
+Imperial War Museum Film – Reel 4: Back in the USA, Parade on Apron accompanied by US Military Band, inspecting US Military Personnel, RAF Officer makes a speech.
 San Antonio Air Depot Sign on a building.
 Boeing B-29 (521845) Superfortress & Lancs on the Apron.
 Aircrew & Ground-Crew marching & forming up in Ranks.
 Speeches & VIPs in attendance.
-Lancs taxi out to take off.
+Lancs taxi out to take-off.
 Another Airfield, marching to the Band, forming up into Ranks, meeting US Officers by Commanding Officer 35 Sqdn W/C A Craig.
 Band March Past, shots of Lancasters on Apron, Formation Flight overhead by 12 Lancs.
 Landing at the Airfield (as seen in Reel 1), Group Captain RCM Collard speech, Civil Dignitaries giving speeches.
 Welcoming Addresses by Brig Gen George H Beverley and Mr A J Lewis Acting Chairman of the Military Affairs Committee with the San Antonio Chamber of Commerce.
 Group Commander R C M Collard gave an Address of gratitude.

-Squadron Personnel were taken on a Tour of San Antonio (Alamo City) which incorporated visits to:
+Squadron Personnel were taken on a Tour of San Antonio (Alamo City) which incorporated visits to:-

 The Alamo, San Antonio Zoo, Mission Concepcion, San Jose Mission, La Villita

 The Mission of Nuestra Señora de la Purísima Concepción was transferred from East Texas in 1731.
 The Church looks essentially as it did in the mid-1700’s when it served as the Mission’s centre of Religious activity.
 Colourful geometric designs that once covered its surface have long since faded.

 Scribner’s Statistical Atlas of the United States